teiniker/teiniker-lectures-computerscience/linux/raspberry-pi/README.md

 # Raspberry Pi OS

-Raspberry Pi OS is a free operating system based on **Debian**, optimised for the Raspberry Pi hardware, and is the recommended operating system for normal use on a Raspberry Pi.
+Raspberry Pi OS is a free operating system **based on Debian**, optimised for the Raspberry Pi hardware, and is the recommended operating system for normal use on a Raspberry Pi.

 ## Connecting via SSH

 The **Secure Shell Protocol (SSH)** provides a secure encrypted connection between two hosts over an insecure network.

-This connection can also be used for terminal access, file transfers, and for tunneling other applications.
+This connection can also be used for **terminal access**, **file transfers**, and for **tunneling other applications**.

 _Example_: Connect to a remote Rasperry Pi
 ```